The Pop-Up Journal Initiative

 What is the expected composition and role of the Steering Committee?

-As mentioned above, the SC will set research priorities, source and curate issue content, and synthesize the state of knowledge.
+The Steering Committee will set research priorities, source and curate issue content, and synthesize the state of knowledge.
 As such, members will be expected to critically evaluate the literature, and should be comfortable providing specific and actionable answers based on the available research and expressing those answers in the form of synthesis essays.

 The journal will have no ideological preconceptions, and the same standard will be applied to any research published therein.